coderanger/coderanger.net/content/posts/chef-webui.md

 # Why?

 Several years ago Chef Software (then Opscode) started work on a full rewrite of the Chef web interface.
-Full disclosure: I lead the team on this rewrite, so I'm far from unbiased in all of this.
+Full disclosure: I led the team on this rewrite, so I'm far from unbiased in all of this.
 The decision back then was to make sure Enterprise Chef organizations were a first-class element of the new interface as this was a common complaint about the old one for Hosted Chef.
-The downside of this is that was that a single codebase could no longer be shared between Enterprise Chef and Open Source Chef.
+The downside of that was that a single codebase could no longer be shared between Enterprise Chef and Open Source Chef.
 This led to the new web interface being budgeted and planned as an Enterprise Chef value-add feature.